 As a result, they often fail to involve the right people or allow adequate time for discussion.
 They may dictate how they want the discussion to flow rather than trusting that the frameworks and conversation will help them get to the right place.
 There’s a whole myriad of things a leader can do that will stymie the process (often unintentionally).

 Even if you’re lucky enough to get some bright people who are trained in organization design skills and ready to go, running up against leaders who don’t get it can bring the entire process to a halt.
 Thus the second variable for success in organization transformation becomes engaging with the leaders in the organization.
 Leaders need to understand the process and be involved to make a redesign effective.

 If we sum up the two variables for success as co-facilitation and leadership engagement, we can also tease out the potential variables for failure at the beginning of our redesign implementation journey:

 - If we don’t give individuals a chance to practice with a trained mentor, the transformation may flounder.

-- Partnering those same individuals with leaders who have not been socialized or educated about organization transformation may provide the same lackluster result.
+- If we then partner those individuals with leaders who have not been socialized or educated about organization transformation, we’ll get the same lackluster results.

 Without contextual support for our trained organization transformation professionals and company leaders, we run not only the risk of failure, but also of making “rookie” mistakes.
 Thus we must invest resources in mentorship and educating leaders if we want to optimize training techniques and results.